 The methods and mechanisms by which an insurance company delivers its products are another fundamental aspect of the company's business and credit profile.
-A company's access to distribution channels, its ability to control those channels, and its relationship with its producers relate directly to a company's creditworthiness and standing in the market, as well as its ability to grow revenues, to retain business, to align its distribution with specific product/customer segments, and to control its costs.
+A company's access to distribution channels and its ability to control those channels and its relationship with its producers relates directly to a company's creditworthiness and standing in the market, as well as its ability to grow revenues, retain business, align its distribution with specific product/customer segments and control its costs.

-Relevant Metrics
+Relevant Metrics - Distribution: